 Inside of one block, the single (instantaneous) measurements happen one after the other in an optimised manner, allowing to reach high sampling frequencies.

-• For the UB-Lab X2, X8 and 2C, the inter-block delay is 0.5 to 1s.
+• For the UB-Lab X2, X8 (and 2C manufactured before 2023), the inter-block delay is 0.5 to 1s.
 Thus the technical specification of "up to 100Hz" refers then to the sampling frequency of instantaneous profiles at \({n_{ech} \over {PRF}}\) within one block.
 Those instantaneous profiles are stored in a raw binary data file for space optimization.

 The number of profiles per block has to be at least 1.
 And we added a limitation on the maximum number of profiles per block to avoid data overflow.
 But there is still a risk of overflow during a block as we run on an embedded OS.